ExplicITConsulting/set-outlooksignatures.com/search.en.md

         initializeSearch();

-        /**
-         * FINAL REVISION: Performs a high-priority search for documents whose title, section, or content
-         * contains the entire search query (case-insensitive and whitespace-normalized).
-         * @param {string} query The search query.
-         * @param {string} lang The language code.
-         * @returns {Array} An array of result objects with a very high priority score.
-         */
         function performExactMatchSearch(query, lang) {
             const rawData = searchData[lang] || [];

+            // REGEX: Matches any character that is NOT a word character (\w) AND NOT whitespace (\s).
+            // Replaces dashes, punctuation, symbols, etc., with nothing. const nonPunctuationRegex = /[^\w\s]/g;

             // 1.
-Normalize and trim the query: replace all sequences of whitespace (including newlines) with a single space, then trim the ends. const normalizedQuery = query.toLowerCase().replace(/\s+/g, ' ').trim();
+Normalize and trim the query: remove non-alphanumeric/non-whitespace chars, then trim the ends. const normalizedQuery = query.toLowerCase().replace(nonPunctuationRegex, '').trim();
             const exactMatches = [];

             const exactMatchScore = -2000;